BQSKit/bqskit/docs/guides/usegpus.md

     done
 }
 ```
-3. Creating the log directory, and deleting any old log files that conflicts with the current run logs.
+3. Creating the log directory, and deleting any old log files that conflict with the current run logs.
 ```bash
 mkdir -p $scratch_dir/bqskit_logs